Jailhouse Jesus: Political Contributions

 In 1993 the Congress of the United States passed the Religious Freedom Restoration Act after a 1990 decision in Employment Division v.
 Smith, 494 U.S. 872 which gave the state the power to deny unemployment to individuals who violate the state law against peyote even if used in religious rituals.
 The law prohibited the government from interfering with the exercise of religion without just cause.
 Soon after the passing of Religious Freedom Restoration Act, it was overturned after the decision in 1994 in the case of Boerne v.
 Flores, 521 U.S. 507 where it was decided that it was unconstitutional to apply the law to the states.

 Later, Congress passed a federal law recognizing a prisoner's religious rights: the Religious Land Use and Institutionalized Persons Act of 2000 (RLUIPA).
 This law allows inmates to practice a wide variety of religions without discrimination, as well as attend regular services and possess many religious items.
-RLUIPA states, "No government shall impose a substantial burden on the religious exercise of a person residing in or confined to an institution" unless that burden "is in furtherance of government interest" or "is the least restrictive means of furthering that compelling government interest".
+RLUIPA states, "No government shall impose a substantial burden on the religious exercise of a person residing in or confined to an institution" unless that burden "is in furtherance of government interest" and "is the least restrictive means of furthering that compelling government interest".